 Complex Trauma & Difficult Early Attachment

-Trauma can be big T or little t, none is less significant.
+Trauma can be big T or little t, it may also be known or unknown trauma, none is less significant.

 Since 2011, I have focused my training and work in T(t)rauma.

 Trauma comes under many guises and often goes alongside growing up with a difficult or disrupted early attachment to the parent/caregiver, meaning there were significant times in childhood when you were not seen, heard or acknowledged and you had difficult later life experiences too.